 - Do discrimination activities.
 Listen for which word starts with the same sound as take.
 Say three words such as pencil, tub, pan.
 The child should recognize tub as having the same beginning sound as take.
 Which word does not belong: mat, leg, had ~ it would be leg because of the short e sound ~ the other 2 words are alike because they both have short a.
 This would be more advanced.
 You can play which word does/does not belong using beginning letter sounds, vowels, ending letter sound.

 - Blend onset and rimes such as g-ame is game, n-ight is night, tr-uck is truck.
-(The onset is beginning letter sound or blend, the rime is the string of letters that comes after.)
+(The onset is beginning letter sound or blend, the rime is the vowel and string of letters that comes after.)
 Have the child segment the onset and rime on own.
-See my rime page:
+See my Rime page.

 - Sounds In Words: You can use 4 different colored blocks for this activity ~ green, yellow, blue, orange.
 Each color represents one sound, but not a particular sound.
 For example, on the word rice, the child may represent /r/ with a green block, /i/ with a yellow block, and /s/ (the actual ce in the word sounds like /s/) with a blue block.
 When the green block is taken away, it becomes /i/ /s/ ~ ice, a whole new word.
 It is important for your child to segment words into their phonemes.
 Ask your child to change rice to mice.
 Your child should swap out the green /r/ sound with a different color ~ perhaps orange, for /m/.
 To change mice to mitt, the blue block is slid out, and the green block can now represent /t/.